gamefiend/hello-cloud/README.md

 To use this tutorial you need the following:

-- An active AWS account.
+- An active AWS account with the privileges to create VPCs, instances, and modify security.
 When creating the AWS provider resource you will need to provide your own keys.

 - The terraform binary.
 If you do not already have a local copy you can get it here: https://www.terraform.io/downloads.html